 Get your Weber grill smoking chicken, ribs or brisket by using this easy method.
-It can be done using no special equipment, however there's one item that makes smoking in your Weber a lot easier.|
+It can be done using no special equipment, however there's one item that makes smoking in your Weber a lot easier - the charcoal baskets.

-That's the Weber Char-basket charcoal fuel holder.
 They come as a pair, and are designed to contain the charcoal into two separate piles, one on each side of your Weber kettle grill.
 I often use just one of them when I want to cook down around 225 degrees Fahrenheit.
 When using the pair, the temperature runs higher.

 The main points to remember when smoking in a Weber kettle grill are